Shortcut to Body Shortcut to main menu

 2. ② The municipal government may grant the use of city government properties (including accommodations) or provide financial support for investment promotion within the budget to experts dispatched in compliance with Paragraph ①.<Amended on May 15, 2012>

-Article 12 (Foreign Investment Promotion Office)
+Article 12 (Designation of Foreign Investment Promotion Office)

-Gwangju City may establish a Foreign Investment Promotion Office, in accordance with Article 16 of the Act and Article 22 of the Enforcement Decree of the Act, for which the head of Investment Promotion Division shall govern the related affairs<Amended on September 1, 2014, 2014, July 24, 2018, January 1, 2020>
+Gwangju City may establish a Foreign Investment Promotion Office, in accordance with Article 16 of the Act and Article 22 of the Enforcement Decree of the Act, for which the head of Investment Promotion Division shall govern the related affairs <Amended on August 5, 2010, May 15, 2012, September 1, 2014, 2014, July 24, 2018, January 1, 2020, November 10, 2023>

 Article 13 (Operation of Investor Support Center)

-1. ① The Gwangju Metropolitan City Government may establish and operate the Regional Investment Support Center (hereinafter referred to as "Investment Support Center") within the Seoul Metropolitan Area to step up cooperation with central government departments and Investor Support Center of Korea Trade-Investment Promotion Agency and effective investment promotion towards domestic and foreign corporate investors.
+1. ① The Gwangju Metropolitan City Government may establish and operate the Regional Investment Support Center (hereinafter referred to as "Investment Support Center") within the Seoul Metropolitan Area to step up cooperation with central government departments and Investor Support Center of Korea Trade-Investment Promotion Agency (KISC) and effective investment promotion towards domestic and foreign corporate investors.

 2. ② The Mayor may hire outside experts on investment promotion and have them work at the Investment Support Center, if necessary.